 Social Science Bachelor's Degree

-The bachelor's degree in interdisciplinary social science is a general social science degree that examines society's institutions — its structures, theoretical foundations, evaluation and interrelationships — and how they affect and are affected by human behavior.
+The bachelor's degree in social science is an interdisciplinary general social science degree that examines society's institutions — its structures, theoretical foundations, evaluation and interrelationships — and how they affect and are affected by human behavior.
 Students are required to take courses in four social science disciplines included in nine areas: anthropology, economics, geography, history, mass communications, political science, psychology, sociology and gender, women and sexuality studies.

-The interdisciplinary social science bachelor's degree provides general preparation for a career including skill development that students can apply to many different roles and organizations.
+The social science bachelor's degree provides general preparation for a career including skill development that students can apply to many different roles and organizations.

-Graduates of the interdisciplinary social science bachelor's degree can prepare for a variety of jobs, including:
+Graduates of the social science bachelor's degree can prepare for a variety of jobs, including: